myzhang1029/penguin-rs/README.md

 - `nohash`: (caution) use `nohash_hasher` as the internal `flow_id` hashmap.
 This option may be an optimization for resource-constrained devices, but will also open up a DoS attack vector if the peer cannot be trusted.
-If both peers use this penguin implementation or any other implementation that generates flow_ids with a random number generator, this is safe.
+If both peers use this penguin implementation or any other implementation that generates `flow_id`s with a random number generator, this is safe.

 Library features:
 - `tungstenite`: implement our traits on `tokio_tungstenite::WebSocketStream` (default)